-Once you’ve opened your account, the next step is to choose what to invest in.
+So, once you’ve opened your account, your next step is to choose what to invest in.
 This is by far the most difficult step in starting a Roth IRA, especially if you’re unfamiliar with investing terms.

 - Many mutual fund companies will allow you to start investing through your Roth IRA with as little as $50 per month, so there’s no need to put off opening your account until you have "enough money" to start investing.